 Embassy or Consulate of Albania on whether your medicine is legal in Albania, before you travel.
 If it is illegal, consult your doctor about alternatives well in advance of your travel.

 Take legal prescription medicine with you so you remain in good health.
-Always carry on your person a letter from your doctor stating what the medicine is, how much you'll take and that it's for personal use only.
+Always carry a letter from your doctor stating what the medicine is, how much you'll take and that it's for personal use only.

-Travel in forested areas in Albania carries the risk of exposure to tick-borne encephalitis.
+You can be exposed to tick-borne encephalitis if you’re visiting forests.
 Ticks are very common in country areas and are active from spring to autumn.

-Diseases transmitted by sandflies (including sandfly fever and leishmaniasis) are prevalent in coastal regions.
+Diseases transmitted by sandflies (including sandfly fever and leishmaniasis) are common in coastal regions.

 Protect yourself against insect-borne diseases:

 - ensure your accommodation is insect-proof